Shinkansen

-Starting with the Tokaido Shinkansen (515.4 km) in 1964, the network has expanded to consist of 2,951.3 km of lines with maximum speeds of 260–320 km/h, 283.5 km of Mini-shinkansen lines with a maximum speed of 130 km/h, and 10.3 km of spur lines with Shinkansen services.
-The network links most major cities on the islands of Honshu and Kyushu, and connects to Hakodate on the northern island of Hokkaido.
-An extension to Sapporo is under construction and was initially scheduled to open by fiscal year 2030, but in December 2024, it was delayed until the end of FY2038.
-The maximum operating speed is 320 km/h (on a 387.5 km section of the Tōhoku Shinkansen).
-Test runs have reached 443 km/h for conventional rail in 1996, and up to a world record 603 km/h for SCMaglev trains in April 2015.
+Since the opening of the Tōkaidō Shinkansen, the network has expanded to include 2,951.3 km of lines with maximum operating speeds ranging from 260 to 320 km/h, the latter achieved on a 387.5 km section of the Tōhoku Shinkansen.
+The network also includes 283.5 km of mini-Shinkansen lines with maximum speeds of 130 km/h and 10.3 km of spur lines with Shinkansen services.
+Shinkansen services operate to most major cities on the islands of Honshu and Kyushu and extend to Hakodate on Hokkaido, with an extension to Sapporo under construction and scheduled to open at the end of fiscal year 2038.
+In 2024, the Shinkansen network recorded 385.9 million passenger journeys.